The Scott model of PCF in univalent type theory: Semidecidable propositions and PCF terms of base type

 \subsection{Decidable equality and indexed \texorpdfstring{$\mathsf{W}$}{W}-types}

-The goal of this section is to prove that the PCF terms have decidable equality.
-We do so by proving a more general result for indexed $\mathsf{W}$-types.
-Indexed $\mathsf{W}$-types are a generalisation of $\mathsf{W}$-types.
+We wish to prove that a certain class of indexed \(\mathsf{W}\)-types has decidable equality.
+Indexed \(\mathsf{W}\)-types are a generalisation of $\mathsf{W}$-types that allows for many-sorted terms.
 One may consult \cite[Section 5.3]{HoTTbook} for an explanation of regular $\mathsf{W}$-types.
-We will see that the PCF terms form an example of an indexed $\mathsf{W}$-type.
+The PCF terms form a natural example of an indexed $\mathsf{W}$-type, where the sorts will be the formal types of PCF terms.
+We apply the general result for indexed \(\mathsf{W}\)-types to see that the PCF terms have decidable equality.